mattcarlotta/nvi/README.md

 ### Exit codes

-- `0` - Ok: Parsed/emitted ENVs successfully or prints information and exits (help, scan, version)
+- `0` - Ok: Parsed/emitted ENVs successfully or dry run that prints information and exits (help, scan, version)
-- `1` - Operational failure: out of memory, file unreadable, parse error, missing required keys, or output write failure
+- `1` - Operational failure: out of memory, file unreadable, parser error, required keys are undefined, or output write failure
-- `2` - Usage error: invalid flags or missing `--` command
+- `2` - Usage error: flags missing required params or a missing `--` command

 The exit code of *your command* is reported by the downstream consumer (`xargs`), not by `nvi`.